Just How Do Bed Bugs Get Inside West Palm Beach Homes?

-Inspect the secondhand furniture: Secondhand furniture can be a great deal.
+- Inspect the secondhand furniture.
+Secondhand furniture can be a great deal.
 However, they have a history, which makes them a prime suspect for bedbug infestations.
 Carefully inspect the furniture before bringing it into your home.

-Use protective covers: When traveling, it may be a good idea to cover your belongings in a bedbug-proof cover.
+- Use protective covers.
+When traveling, it may be a good idea to cover your belongings in a bedbug-proof cover.
 If the bed bugs can’t latch on, then they can’t go home with you.

-Keep things off the ground: If you don't have access to covers, do your best to keep your luggage and other items off the ground.
+- Keep things off the ground.
+If you don't have access to covers, do your best to keep your luggage and other items off the ground.
 Bed bugs can’t jump or climb well.
 They crawl.
 Don’t let them crawl up on your stuff.

-Remember public facilities mean shared resources: Places such as laundromats are havens for bed bugs because of the shared nature of the facilities.
+- Remember public facilities mean shared resources.
+Places such as laundromats are havens for bed bugs because of the shared nature of the facilities.
 Use caution, and you should be fine.

-Vigilant travel: Vacations should be fun, but that doesn’t mean you should be careless or oblivious.
+- Stay vigilant when traveling.
+Vacations should be fun, but that doesn’t mean you should be careless or oblivious.
 When staying at a hotel, check for bed bugs thoroughly.
 Look underneath the mattress and box spring; check the sheets for signs of bed bug activity.
 When flying on a plane, check the seams of the seats.
 Bed bugs like to crawl in the seams, so look carefully.
 The more you pay attention, the less likely you are to see bed bugs when you go back home.